Skip to content

 BindingExceptionHost function throws or is missing (Binding property)

-CapabilityDeniedExceptionCalling a gated binding without the required capability
+CapabilityDeniedExceptionCalling a gated binding (or export) without the required capability

 ExecutionLimitExceptionScript exceeds timeout, memory, or recursion limits (Limit property)